 Future Science Day

-The Centre’s annual Future Science Day, initiated in 2010, promotes networking and interdisciplinary understanding, and provides career advice for young scientists who are part of its network.
+The Centre’s annual Future Science Day, promotes networking and interdisciplinary understanding, and provides career advice for young scientists who are part of its network.